514: No Such Thing As A Computer Tower

 They live for a really long time.
 It's so alien when I hear it.

-Like just all the things that they can do that other trees can't do.
-So yeah, they filter out 90% of the salt that comes in.
+Like, just all the things that they can do that other trees can't do.
+So, yeah, they filter out 90% of the salt that comes in.

 But the ones that don't do that, they've got these special leaves.
 I mean, the leaves are like waxy substances where they leak out the salt.

-in Mexico they have las chelamielas who are Mayan women who work in a certain area of mangroves protecting the ecosystem.
-In Kenya you have the mangrove mothers who work on Pate Island.
+in mexico they have las chelamielas who are uh mayan women who uh work in a certain area of mangroves um protecting the ecosystem in kenya you have the mangrove mothers who work on pate island uh pate island is that You leave big footprints in Pate Island, don't you?

 It might be Pate Island, but I prefer Pate Island, don't you?